etheleon/omics/README.md

 **Meta4J** is a CLI tool for creation of a integrated `-omics` graph database used for data warehousing a integrated `-omics` microbial communities project.

 It is designed to be modular, from simple projects involving only genomics data to multiple `-omics` datasets.
+It aims to integrate with existing databases for annotation cross refering (metadata)

 > Modularity - Still in progress
 > Currently supports the creation of a metabolic network integrated with KO data.

+## Origin

-Meta4j was created to address issues surrounding the storage and integration of increasingly complexity in biological datasets of the following origins particularly in relation to metabolism:
+Meta4j was created by Wesley in the course of his PhD to address issues surrounding the storage and integration of -omics datasets and accompanying metadata databases Facilitating the interrogration of highly nested biological questions.

-* Genomics
-* Transcriptomics
-* Metabolomics
-* Proteomics
-* Lipidomics

-Meta4j serves as a customized database for the series of analytic tools designed by Wesley **GOI**, Chao **XIE** and Peter **LITTLE**.
+Further design of analytic tools are designed by Wesley **GOI**, Chao **XIE** and Peter **LITTLE**.

+## Purpose

+Meta4j aims to be a highly customizable database for researchers to store and query interconnected data.

-## General
+## Installation

 ![workflow](./workflow.png)

+Before attempting to prepare your own customized version of the Meta4j database please take time to install the necessary dependencies.
+(See Dependencies section).

 Scripts are organised into 2 categories:

 1. The generation of tables files `relationships` and `nodes` for batch insertion into Neo4j graph database.
 Found in the `script` folder